NPLD Seed Orchard Rain Catchment Construction, Weeding & Planting (at Schofield)

 This slideshow requires JavaScript.

-LOGISTICS: ONRP staff will transport volunteers to our seed orchard from morning meeting site in work trucks.
+LOGISTICS: ANRPO staff will transport volunteers to our seed orchard from the morning meeting site in work trucks.
 Meeting site will be specified once sign-ups are confirmed.

 DIFFICULTY: Easy, 5 min. walk from parking area.
-Planting will take place on a gentle slope in the seed orchard; hot & sunny conditions with no shade options.
+Catchment construction, weeding and planting will take place on a gentle slope in the seed orchard; hot & sunny conditions with no shade options.

 WHAT TO BRING: Wear long pants, shirt and shoes that can get dirty.
 Bring ample sunscreen, a hat, and water, along with lunch/snacks.
-There will be no restrooms at the planting site.
+There will be no restrooms at the construction site, but ANRPO staff can shuttle volunteers back to nearby baseyard to use facilities as necessary.
 Please review the suggested packing list.

 TYPICAL SCHEDULE: